Locations: Palo Alto and Half Moon Bay, CA Fee: $180

 Children, teens, young adults and parents with stress, anxiety, OCD & depression

-Please note: Allison will be on maternity leave from June 2020 through October 2020.
-She plans to resume seeing clients via Telehealth and in person at the Half Moon Bay office beginning late fall.
+Please note: Allison will be on maternity leave until January 2021.
+She plans to resume seeing clients via Telehealth and in person at the Half Moon Bay office beginning mid-winter.

 Although Allison works with people of all ages, she specializes in working with children (8-12), adolescents (13-18) and young adults (18-30) struggling with academic / career stress, anxiety, OCD, depression, grief, life transitions and social/emotional issues that interfere with school, work and relationships.
 She also enjoys working with parents.
 Through compassion and honesty, Allison will work with you to create meaningful change towards achieving your goals.
 She works from a “whole person” perspective, acknowledging what is going on in your mind, heart and body.
 Allison incorporates a variety of evidence-based therapeutic approaches to help you heal, including CBT, Mindfulness (MBSR) and Self Compassion.